Melilla Airport: Runway expansion

-Initially, a runway measuring 1,600 x 45 meters was proposed, in a first phase, which could be extended to 2,280 meters.
+Initially, a runway measuring 1600 × 45 m was proposed, in a first phase, which could be extended to 2280 m.
 Finally, the new airport had a runway 750 m long by 45 m wide.
 In 1974, the work to extend the flight runway from the initial 750 m to 975 m was completed.

 In 1982, the runway was extended again to 1080 m, after the accident on 6 March 1980, a De Havilland Canada Dash 7 from Spantax.

-In 1995, with the entry of PauknAir, the flight runway was extended by 300 m, whose total length on that date was 1,347 m.
+In 1995, with the entry of PauknAir, the flight runway was extended by 300 m, whose total length on that date was 1347 m.

-In February 2005, after a Fokker 50 of Air Nostrum left the runway in 2003 during landing, the last runway extension of 118 m was put into service towards the south which also made it necessary to bury the airport access road, resulting in a new total length of 1,433 m, whose length is the one today it owns the Melilla infrastructure.
+In February 2005, after a Fokker 50 of Air Nostrum left the runway in 2003 during landing, the last runway extension of 118 m was put into service towards the south which also made it necessary to bury the airport access road, resulting in a new total length of 1433 m, whose length is the one today it owns the Melilla infrastructure.
 The current runway dimensions limit operations to the ATR 72 model.

-The northern orography of Melilla means that the threshold of runway 15 (north) is displaced 235 meters, resulting in an available landing distance of only 1,198 meters.
-To the south, the landing distance from Melilla is greater: 1,371m.
+The northern orography of Melilla means that the threshold of runway 15 (north) is displaced 235 m, resulting in an available landing distance of only 1198 m.
+To the south, the landing distance from Melilla is greater: 1371 m.

-With the current dimensions of the Melilla airport (only one header), airlines could begin operating with airplanes with between 110 and 180 seats, such as the EMB195; Airbus 220; Airbus 318/319/320; Boeing737.
+With the current dimensions of the Melilla airport, airlines could begin operating with aircraft with between 110 and 180 seats, such as the EMB195; Airbus 220; Airbus 318/319/320; Boeing737.
 On the other hand, very penalized.
-The local orography causes this threshold to be moved to the north, which greatly penalizes the payment burden (fare and suitcases) and distance from which it would be arrived.
+The local orography causes this threshold to be moved to the north, which greatly penalizes the payload (passengers and suitcases) and distance from which it would be arrived.
 This last point is very important to be able to reach central Europe, especially in the case of takeoff distances declared by both airports.

-With the change of category to 3C and adaptation of the approach to type C, companies with aircraft such as the A320 and the Boeing737 can operate with the current dimensions in Melilla, but with penalties, which is why it is necessary to extend the runway by 270 m., towards the south and another 350 m., useful to the north.
+With the change of category to 3C and adaptation of the approach to type C, companies with aircraft such as the A320 and the Boeing737 can operate with the current dimensions in Melilla, but with penalties, which is why it is necessary to extend the runway by 270 m, towards the south and another 350 m, useful to the north.

 With the arrival of more operators and competition in routes and prices, the quality of the passage is improved and it is even more justified, if possible, to expand the runway.

 Despite the increase in passengers and the demands for the expansion of the runway or its adaptation to other aircraft models with greater capacity, this has not been carried out by Aena, making it impossible for other airlines to arrive nor new routes.

-The airport's Master Plan does not contemplate expanding the runway because only the aircraft ATR 72 and the destinations Malaga and Madrid are analyzed.
-Despite the fact that the ATR needs 1,853 meters of runway to operate at maximum load and range.
+The airport's Master Plan does not contemplate expanding the runway because only the aircraft ATR 72 and the destinations Málaga and Madrid are analyzed.
+Despite the fact that the ATR needs 1853 m of runway to operate at maximum load and range.